 The college is required to submit a return of Title IV funds for all students receiving federal aid who receive no grade higher than 'F' due to non-attendance unless faculty can document that the student attended class through the 60% date of the enrollment period.
-Faculty must maintain accurate attendance records on Canvas to document first and last dates of attendance for all students in all courses regardless of location or format.
+Faculty must maintain accurate attendance records including first and last dates of attendance for all courses regardless of location or format.

-Course procedures, including roster certification, are in place to minimize the amount of Title IV returns.
+Roster certification occurs, and course procedures are in place, to minimize the amount of Title IV returns.
 See information under Census Date & Certification of the Official Class Roster, and under Course Procedures & Submitting Course Records.